Counseling: Clinical Mental Health Program

 Admitted students who have not completed the prerequisites prior to admission notification will be required to complete both prerequisites at the graduate (500) level.
 COUN 541: Introduction to Counseling must be completed by the end of fall quarter of their first year.
 COUN 530: Introduction to Psychiatric Diagnoses must be completed by the end of winter quarter of their first year.

 COUN 541 is offered fall, winter, spring, and summer terms, COUN 530 is offered winter and summer terms, and PSY 434 is offered at the discretion of the Psychology Department but typically offered every term.
-If you have taken a similar course at another university and would like to have counseling faculty review it as a possible substitution, please download and submit the Course Substitution Form.
+If you have taken a similar course at another university, we will review it to determine if it can be substituted after you are offered admission to the program.
+For questions, please contact Erica Soule at firstname.lastname@example.org.

 Yearly admissions timeline